AmnaMazen/ReactorX-200-Robot-Arm/README.md

 $ roslaunch interbotix_xsarm_descriptions xsarm_description.launch robot_model:=rx200 use_joint_pub_gui:=true

-## Get familiar with the physical robot arm (we’ll use a rx200 as an example) by executing the following command in the terminal:
+## Get familiar with the physical robot arm (rx200) by executing the following command in the terminal:

 $ source ~/interbotix_ws/devel/setup.bash

 $ roslaunch interbotix_xsarm_control xsarm_control.launch robot_model:=rx200

-## Last step here is to enable and disable the torque using the rosservice
+## The Last step here is to enable and disable the torque using the rosservice

 Open new Terminal